 Chicken Parmesan has to be one of my very favorite dishes to order when we go out to certain restaurants.
 You know how Chicken Parmesan has that light, beautifully fried, herby crust, a touch of tomato sauce, and is then smothered in cheese?
 Well, my homemade Chicken Parmesan recipe didn’t skimp on any of those facets of my favorite restaurant dish!

 First, I do have to share that you want to make sure that your chicken is uniform in size.
 You can handle that by placing your skinless, boneless chicken breasts between two pieces of parchment paper or in a zip top bag and pounding it with an iron skillet or mallet, whichever you prefer.
-OR, you can (very carefully) slice your chicken in half lengthwise.
+OR, you can (very carefully) hold a sharp knife parallel to the cutting board and slice your chicken in half horizontally.

 If you need to get any frustrations out of your system, I recommend the iron skillet method.

 If you are good with a knife and short on time, I recommend the slicing method.

 The next secret to my Chicken Parmesan is the herbed buttermilk biscuit breading.
 Yep.
 I went there.

 I know that Panko works great and bread crumbs are fine, too.
 BUT, if you’ve not tried buttermilk biscuit crumbs as breading when frying, you are missing out.
 BIG TIME!
 You just save any biscuits leftover (or make a batch and hide them) from breakfast and let them get cold.
 Then, toss them into a blender or food processor along with your fresh basil, dried oregano, and some Parmesan cheese.
 Oh my word!